I found myself looking through my phone and found the most cringeworthy “selfie” that I’ve taken—a photo of my edges gone. Here’s the backstory.

 Let me be the first to say, regrowing edges should be a crime.
-It’s a prolonged process, and it’s so easy to give up on it.
-My edges were completely bald to where all you could see is shiny skin.
+It’s a prolonged, stressful process that may cause you to lose more hair just from stress alone.
+My edges were entirely bald t where all you could see was scalp.
 It took a lot of patience and consistency for me to get the growth that I got a year later.
 For months after getting those box braids, I still didn’t have edges or a sign of them growing back.

 Sidebar: I have thin hair and always have so I did not expect my edges to be super thick–however, the progress was there, hunty!

 Here’s what I did to regrow my edges that can help you with your edge regrowth journey.

 Dry, brittle hair is prone to breakage…period.
 Keeping my edges moisturized was probably the most essential thing that saved my edges.
 I moisturize my edges every morning and night because my hair soaks up moisture like a sponge.
 However, I pay close attention to my edges—if they don’t need the extra moisture, I don’t provide it.

 My favorite “moisturizer” at the moment is Cantu Shea Butter Leave-In Conditioning Treatment.
 Technically, it is a leave-in conditioner for damaged hair.
 However, it keeps my dry hair SUPER moisturized.
 It also smells phenomenal.
 Pro-Tip: Don’t use too much product or it will leave a whiteish film on your hair.

 For a long time, I didn’t believe in massaging your scalp to stimulate hair growth.
 However, the proof is the pudding.
 Blood circulation from scalp massages helps get the juices flowing, aka promotes hair growth.
 Here are a few things I use for scalp massaging daily (oils) and a weekly basis or when I felt like it basis (shampoo massager).